Call a dog and he comes, call a cat and he says:

 "Leave a message, I'll get back to you."

 The Siberian is a medium-haired breed of cat.
 The breed is recognized by most cat organizations, which accept Siberians of any color (including Colorpoints) for competition.
 This includes recognition in the major cat registries such as The International Cat Association (TICA) and Cat Fanciers' Association (CFA), as well as acceptance in the CFA Championship class beginning on 6 February 2006.

 Siberians are known to be hypoallergenic.
 If you, your children, other family members or close friends who visit are allergic to cats and, as a result, you have been unable to keep a pet or provide a pet for your children, you have come to the right place.
-We can send you a fur sample in the mail to assess your response to the fur of this breed before you reserve a kitten.
+We can help you assess your response to this breed before you reserve a kitten, see FAQ.
 Siberian coats are resistant to matting, requiring minimal grooming, and they generally shed only twice a year for approximately 10 days.
 There is minimal shedding in between.
 They are truly the perfect cat!

 The following was taken from Wikipedia, the free encyclopedia (www.wikipedia.com)